Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 No. The OS does not send notification to Open CAS Linux of the disconnection of the device, so the software will not know of this event until IO to the device is attempted.
-The device will still be listed in the --list-caches and --stats output, and no warning will be logged, until IO to the device is attempted.
+The device will still be listed in the -\-list-caches and -\-stats output, and no warning will be logged, until IO to the device is attempted.
 Check /var/log/messages and dmesg for standard Linux device IO errors.